Building a Next.js 15 App with a Supabase Headless CMS

 Database Indexes

--- Indexes for common queries
+-- Indexes for common blog queries

 CREATE INDEX idx_posts_status_published_at ON posts(status, published_at)